 To apply for the course, you must:

-- be on track to be a sophomore by credit hours (30 hours completed) by the end of fall 2016 semester.
+- be on track to be a sophomore by credit hours (30 hours completed) by the end of fall 2018 semester, or be a master’s student.

 - have a 3.0 cumulative GPA.

-- be on track to be admitted to The Media School by the end of the fall 2016 semester.
-(Students in legacy majors who have been admitted to the College are considered to have fulfilled this requirement.)
+- be on track to be admitted to The Media School by the end of the fall 2018 semester.

-- be on track to have completed JOUR-J200 or MSCH-C225 by the end of the fall 2016 semester.
+- be on track to have completed MSCH-C225 by the end of the fall 2018 semester.
 Instructor will consider other production/reporting courses to be substituted as a prerequisite on a case-by-case basis.

-The Media School provides a scholarship to all students admitted to this course to lower the course fee assessed for travel.
+The Media School provides a scholarship to all students admitted to this course to lower the course fee that is assessed for travel.

 The course fee covers round-trip transportation from Bloomington, lodging, all required activities, health insurance and some meals.
-We recommend students also have at least $400 available during the trip to cover meals and personal expenses.
-These expenses can be reduced through other scholarships and grants, such as the Hutton International Experiences grant.
+We recommend students also have $200-$400 available during the trip to cover meals and personal expenses.
+These costs can be reduced through other scholarships and grants, such as the Hutton International Experiences grant.